vicramon/ember-tutorial/app/views/chapters/hello-world.md

 # Hello World!

-Let’s start with a little bit of code before we go into concepts in-depth.
-'Hello World' is usually a good place to start when learning a new language or framework.
-This proves the we have our development environment setup and gives us a rudimentary view of how things work.
+Let's build a little Hello World app first.
+We can ensure that we have our development environment setup and get a 10,000 foot view of how things work.

 ## Create a New Rails App